$3.86 Billion in Sales Expected for Parker-Hannifin Co. (NYSE:PH) This Quarter

-Wall Street analysts forecast that Parker-Hannifin Co.
-(NYSE:PH) will report $3.86 billion in sales for the current fiscal quarter, Zacks reports.
-Seven analysts have issued estimates for Parker-Hannifin’s earnings, with the highest sales estimate coming in at $3.94 billion and the lowest estimate coming in at $3.71 billion.
-Parker-Hannifin reported sales of $3.16 billion in the same quarter last year, which indicates a positive year-over-year growth rate of 22.2%.
-The business is expected to issue its next quarterly earnings results on Thursday, August 5th.
+Analysts expect Parker-Hannifin Co.
+(NYSE:PH) to announce sales of $3.86 billion for the current quarter, according to Zacks Investment Research.
+Seven analysts have issued estimates for Parker-Hannifin’s earnings.
+The highest sales estimate is $3.94 billion and the lowest is $3.71 billion.
+Parker-Hannifin reported sales of $3.16 billion during the same quarter last year, which indicates a positive year over year growth rate of 22.2%.
+The business is expected to issue its next quarterly earnings report on Thursday, August 5th.

-On average, analysts expect that Parker-Hannifin will report full year sales of $14.26 billion for the current fiscal year, with estimates ranging from $14.08 billion to $14.33 billion.
-For the next year, analysts forecast that the business will post sales of $15.56 billion, with estimates ranging from $15.30 billion to $15.82 billion.
-Zacks Investment Research’s sales calculations are an average based on a survey of analysts that cover Parker-Hannifin.
+On average, analysts expect that Parker-Hannifin will report full year sales of $14.26 billion for the current financial year, with estimates ranging from $14.08 billion to $14.33 billion.
+For the next fiscal year, analysts expect that the firm will post sales of $15.56 billion, with estimates ranging from $15.30 billion to $15.82 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of research firms that that provide coverage for Parker-Hannifin.

-Parker-Hannifin (NYSE:PH) last announced its quarterly earnings data on Thursday, April 29th.
-The industrial products company reported $4.11 earnings per share for the quarter, beating the Zacks’ consensus estimate of $3.78 by $0.33.
+Parker-Hannifin (NYSE:PH) last posted its quarterly earnings data on Thursday, April 29th.
+The industrial products company reported $4.11 EPS for the quarter, beating the Zacks’ consensus estimate of $3.78 by $0.33.
+Parker-Hannifin had a net margin of 8.75% and a return on equity of 22.77%.
 The business had revenue of $3.75 billion for the quarter, compared to analyst estimates of $3.72 billion.
-Parker-Hannifin had a net margin of 8.75% and a return on equity of 22.77%.
-The company’s revenue was up 1.2% on a year-over-year basis.
-During the same period last year, the business earned $2.92 EPS.
+During the same quarter last year, the business earned $2.92 earnings per share.
+The business’s revenue for the quarter was up 1.2% on a year-over-year basis.

-The company also recently announced a quarterly dividend, which will be paid on Friday, June 4th.
-Stockholders of record on Friday, May 7th will be issued a $1.03 dividend.
-This is an increase from Parker-Hannifin’s previous quarterly dividend of $0.88.
+The business also recently declared a quarterly dividend, which will be paid on Friday, June 4th.
+Stockholders of record on Friday, May 7th will be issued a dividend of $1.03 per share.
+This is a boost from Parker-Hannifin’s previous quarterly dividend of $0.88.
+This represents a $4.12 annualized dividend and a dividend yield of 1.35%.
 The ex-dividend date is Thursday, May 6th.
-This represents a $4.12 annualized dividend and a dividend yield of 1.31%.
-Parker-Hannifin’s payout ratio is presently 38.18%.
+Parker-Hannifin’s payout ratio is currently 38.18%.

-In related news, VP Mark T. Czaja sold 653 shares of the firm’s stock in a transaction dated Monday, May 3rd.
-The shares were sold at an average price of $310.82, for a total value of $202,965.46.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, VP Roger S. Sherrard sold 850 shares of the firm’s stock in a transaction dated Wednesday, March 10th.
+In related news, VP Andrew D. Ross sold 3,928 shares of Parker-Hannifin stock in a transaction on Friday, May 7th.
+The shares were sold at an average price of $320.04, for a total value of $1,257,117.12.
+Following the completion of the sale, the vice president now owns 11,497 shares of the company’s stock, valued at approximately $3,679,499.88.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, VP Roger S. Sherrard sold 850 shares of Parker-Hannifin stock in a transaction on Wednesday, March 10th.
 The shares were sold at an average price of $302.39, for a total transaction of $257,031.50.
-Following the completion of the sale, the vice president now owns 74,593 shares of the company’s stock, valued at approximately $22,556,177.27.
+Following the completion of the sale, the vice president now directly owns 74,593 shares of the company’s stock, valued at approximately $22,556,177.27.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 38,375 shares of company stock worth $12,115,736.
-Insiders own 1.47% of the company’s stock.
+Over the last 90 days, insiders have sold 38,375 shares of company stock worth $12,115,736.
+1.47% of the stock is currently owned by corporate insiders.

-Hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Pinnacle Bancorp Inc. acquired a new position in Parker-Hannifin during the first quarter worth about $25,000.
-Better Money Decisions LLC acquired a new position in Parker-Hannifin during the first quarter worth about $28,000.
-Optimum Investment Advisors acquired a new position in Parker-Hannifin during the fourth quarter worth about $25,000.
-Exchange Traded Concepts LLC acquired a new position in Parker-Hannifin during the fourth quarter worth about $26,000.
-Finally, Sowell Financial Services LLC raised its position in Parker-Hannifin by 400.0% during the fourth quarter.
-Sowell Financial Services LLC now owns 105 shares of the industrial products company’s stock worth $29,000 after acquiring an additional 84 shares during the last quarter.
-Hedge funds and other institutional investors own 77.44% of the company’s stock.
+Several hedge funds have recently added to or reduced their stakes in the stock.
+HighPoint Advisor Group LLC lifted its position in Parker-Hannifin by 1.0% during the 1st quarter.
+HighPoint Advisor Group LLC now owns 3,373 shares of the industrial products company’s stock worth $1,083,000 after acquiring an additional 32 shares during the last quarter.
+BNC Wealth Management LLC lifted its position in Parker-Hannifin by 0.4% during the 4th quarter.
+BNC Wealth Management LLC now owns 8,711 shares of the industrial products company’s stock worth $2,373,000 after acquiring an additional 34 shares during the last quarter.
+CAPROCK Group Inc. lifted its position in Parker-Hannifin by 4.6% during the 1st quarter.
+CAPROCK Group Inc. now owns 819 shares of the industrial products company’s stock worth $258,000 after acquiring an additional 36 shares during the last quarter.
+Truadvice LLC lifted its position in Parker-Hannifin by 3.6% during the 4th quarter.
+Truadvice LLC now owns 1,101 shares of the industrial products company’s stock worth $275,000 after acquiring an additional 38 shares during the last quarter.
+Finally, BOKF NA lifted its position in Parker-Hannifin by 3.1% during the 1st quarter.
+BOKF NA now owns 1,335 shares of the industrial products company’s stock worth $421,000 after acquiring an additional 40 shares during the last quarter.
+77.44% of the stock is owned by institutional investors and hedge funds.

 Parker-Hannifin Company Profile